Is Stubborn Knee Pain Frustrating You?

 The Tenex Health TX® procedure includes the use of ultrasound guided imaging which allows the doctor to identify the specific portion of the damaged and painful scar tissue within the tendon.
 The physician then creates a micro-incision at the site of injury and uses the TX MicroTip®.
 This tool is the size of a toothpick and uses high frequency ultrasonic energy to break up and remove damaged tissue, leaving the healthy tendon intact.

-The advantages of this Tenex Health TX® over traditional surgery include:
+The advantages of this Tenex Health TX® over traditional surgery for stubborn knee pain include:

 - Fast pain relief